-The patio will not be inconsistent with the existing dwelling on the Property or the surrounding neighborhood.
+The proposed addition to the existing dwelling will be consistent with the existing dwelling and with the existing homes in the surrounding neighborhood.
 Therefore the granting of the variance conforms to the essential character of the neighborhood and will not impair the appropriate use or development of any adjacent properties.

-The Board finds and concludes that the standards for granting a dimensional variance have been met and the requested variance should be granted.
+The Board finds and concludes that based on the evidence presented by the Applicants the standards for granting a dimensional variance have been met and the requested variances should be granted.